jeremyreeder/jcombinatorial/wiki/ExampleTestSeries.md

 *An example series of parameterized JUnit tests that utilize JCombinatorial.*

 The following code is given as an example of how to write automated tests in Java that are reusable and easy to maintain.
-JUnit's "Parameterized" test-runner is used for this purpose, along with JCombinatorial's various parameter factories.
+JUnit's `Parameterized` test-runner is used for this purpose, along with JCombinatorial's various parameter factories.
 A complete, compilable version of the code is included within the downloadable package.